 I tried using many types of backpacks.
 Some were cheap ones from the big box stores.
 I found that they fell apart after a few uses and most of them did not have ample room to store all that I wanted to take with me.
 Not only that, the straps that you put over your shoulders were those cheap ones and after a while, they dug into the top of my shoulders making my hiking a miserable experience.

 After trying many different backpacks I finally chose one that did everything I wanted it to do.
 The backpack that I wound up just loving is the Deuter Futura 24 Hiking Backpack.
 After some research I found the best prices to be at Amazon.

 Compression straps abound for regulating pack volume.
-You have height, width, and load adjustment straps at chest and shoulders.
+You have height, width, and load adjustment straps at the chest and shoulders.
 If you carry hiking a pole there are loops for that.
-This bag is hydration system compatible and it has a Limited lifetime warranty.
+This bag is hydration system compatible and it has a limited lifetime warranty.

 This bag comes in a variety of colors.
 A special Active Fit pivoting S-shaped shoulder harness adjusts to each wearer with a soft edge and 3D mesh lining.
 This bag even has lumbar pads which are designed to contour to the shape of your hips.
 Even your wife or significant other will love to carry supplies in this bag.
 She will probably fight you for it!